firstunicorn/QuantFreedom/nax tests/README-nax.md

 8) Use format  '/YOUR_FOLDER_NAME_OF_VENV/QuantFreedom/tests/data/30min.csv' for CSV file

-9) To make sync all changes and push it to Github,
+9) To make sync all changes and push it to Github, open Source Control and then Fetch everything, then -> Remotes -> unfold Origin, right click on  Dev, than Merge Branch in to Current branch...